KensoDev/kiqit/README.md

 ## Configuration
-In an initializer, all you need to say is whether you want perform later to be enabled or not, typically, it will be something like this
+In an initializer, all you need to say is whether you want kiqit to be enabled or not, typically, it will be something like this

 ```ruby
 unless Rails.env.test?